Call center standard operating procedures and best practices

 Humanizing customers—even the irate ones—is an important part of providing good customer service.

-The customer-centric approach implies that the company, no matter how big it gets, will always provide the same high-quality service and product that they have grown to love.
+The customer-centric approach implies that no matter how big it gets, the company will always provide the same high-quality service and product that they have grown to love.

 Having an employee-first vision allows these organizations to provide their standard operating procedures without putting anyone under the bus.